Legal

 To provide services and goods

-- Legitimate interests — operating and improving the directory; ensuring system integrity, uptime, and security; aggregate non-identifying usage signals for product decisions.
+- Legitimate interests, operating and improving the directory; ensuring system integrity, uptime, and security; in-product event logging (page paths, searches you type, signed-in user actions) for funnel-health monitoring on our admin dashboard.
 All of your rights apply except the right to data portability.

 For the operation of customer accounts and guarantees